-Robotic cars powered by magnetic linear motors will carry people and cargo to a newly-built space station, at a fraction of the cost of
+Robotic cars powered by magnetic linear motors will carry people and cargo to a newly-built space station, at a fraction of the cost of rockets.
+It will take seven days to get there.

 The Obayashi company says this fantasy is within reach due to the development of carbon nanotechnology, the tensile strength of which is almost a hundred times stronger than steel cable.